dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 the data.
 This means extracting a subset of cases that are common to both models.

-While the tc_stat tool does not compute pairwise difference, it can apply the "event_equalization" logic to extract the cases common to two models.
+While the tc_stat tool does not compute pairwise differences, it can apply the "event_equalization" logic to extract the cases common to two models.
 This is done using the config file "event_equal = TRUE;" option or setting "-event_equal true" on the command line.

 Most of the hurricane track analysis and plotting is done using the plot_tcmpr.R Rscript.
-It makes a call to the tc_stat tool to the track data down to the desired subset, compute pairwise difference if needed, and then plot the result.
+It makes a call to the tc_stat tool to track data down to the desired subset, compute pairwise differences if needed, and then plot the result.

 .. code-block:: none